rege1980/sorting-algorithms/README.md

  <br />
  · Run `.exe` file (**Windows only**)
  <br />
- · Enter your numbers into the INPUT: field separated by a **blank space**.
+ · Enter your numbers separated by a **blank space**.
  <br />
  · Click the button corresponding to the algorithm the program should use to sort your numbers.
  <br />
- · The sorted numbers in ascending order will appear in the OUTPUT: field.
+ · The sorted numbers in ascending order will appear in the bottom field.
  <br />
  · The time needed to sort them will be displayed at the bottom.